BassRhombus/PoTRconBot/README.md

 - Custom command system with placeholders
 - Multi-server support
 - Automated server health checks
+- (as of right now, only works with Discord webhooks)

 ## Prerequisites
 - Node.js 16.x or higher